zdszero/zdszero.github.io/sources/Books/blueprint_decoded.md

 They are complusively thinking about it.
 Because they are displeased with the moment that's directly in front of them.
 This is not acting through your own intentions, that's acting to escape mentally.

-### Now

-If you in the habit on a day-to-day basis of trying to draw state from your environment.
-If that's how you live your life, is it gonna be natural to walk right up to a girl and try to draw state from wihtin at that point?

-Core understanding: when you're speaking with the women, what you need to say is jumbled.

-You run out of things when you want something.
-Trust in yourself.
-Flow.
-Turn off the noice.

-Thinking (Logic) in almost all endeavors is your greastest asset, but in meeting women thinking is your greatest weakness.

-Staying with the tension, non-resistance.
-Edge of cockiness.

-Masculinity is the Innate ability every man is born with to create attraction with women.
-You can get in touch with that.

-rip the Opaque wall: judgements, comparisons, labels, interpretations Your entire congntive model of these is a shelter between you and facing reality for what it is.

-core fenimine nature: sound, vibe, energy

-Living in the moment:

-- melting into the moment rather than struggling against it
-- have full trust in your faculties to carry you forward as issuses come up

-There are always forces in this world that is tugging at your awareness isn't it.
-Force like frustration and fear, essentially, they are diseases to creep into you.
-And once you let them in they take over and loop your mind endlessly around thoughts that are useless and draining.

-walk through the world with ease: put all these concepts (core confidence, strong reality, acting through your own intention, masculine polarity) into one expression

-You are moving with the current of the world not against it.
-You don't have to be above the world or below the world.
-You don't have to be better or worse.
-You can be equally at ease amoung affluence as among poverty.
-You don't attach your identity to any of that.
-In the same way you know that ground is stable and you're breathing.
-You can navigate the complexities of the world with the same certainty as you would just the most basic of facts.

-STRONG BELIEF SYSTEM
-vs
-FLEXIBLE BELIEF SYSTEM

-the ablity to quickly sift through ideas and either take or reject them is actually a strength and skill

-even beyound taht, the more adaptable you are in allowing conflicting or paradoxical realities to exist in your mind without being shut down by them, the more readily you can jump between maps and where other people would fall flat on their face, you will stand.

-the map is not the territory

-see the best of yourself, see the best of other people.

-### Social Conditioning

-We learn fast because we are social learners.
-We live in a socially created reality.

-Ideas, no matter how stupid, can spread like wild fire.

-That's human beings, very superstitous creatures.

-When you have certain beliefs, and you've being building on those beliefs years and years, and finding new evidence to reinforce those beliefs years and years.

-The way your mind is set up is to continually look for evidence to support that belief.

 Society has something that is appreciated, simultaneosly your interaction with society is also holding you back if you don't understand it.